majek/idea/site/2012-06-17-full-text-search/main.md

 My first attempt was a rather simple database with an append-only log architecture.
 In order to locate a particular key on a disk I stored key metadata in-memory.
-Concretely, relationship stored in memory:
+Concretely the relationship stored in memory:

     key -> (log_file, data_offset, data_size)

-I decided to use a simplest data structure for this data structure - a binary tree.
+I decided to use a simplest data structure for this - a binary tree.

 The implementation [went smoothly](https://github.com/majek/ydb-old) and soon I was able to squeeze more performance than from previously tested databases.
-But I soon hit another problem.
+But then I hit another problem.

 It's all about memory, Luke
 ---------------------------

 The custom database performed well until it stopped with an out-of-memory error.
-Ruling out implementation issues like memory leaks, I realised that the memory cost of a single key was rather significant.
-Especially when you try to store millions of keys.
+Ruling out implementation issues like memory leaks, I realised that the memory cost of a single key was non-negligible - specially when you try to store millions of keys.

 For every stored key, my database needed to have an in-memory object
 containing: